Scientists on the brink of ‘ageing cure’

-In November, a laboratory in Israel achieved something that had never been done before: it reversed the ageing process.
-By hooking up test subjects to a supply of pure oxygen for ninety minutes a day, researchers found they could reduce their patients’ biological age.
+A laboratory in Israel achieved something that has never been done before: it reversed the ageing process.
+By hooking up subjects to pure oxygen for ninety minutes a day, researchers found they could reduce their patients’ biological age.

-Now, Andrew Steele, an expert in gerontology, thinks we should be rolling out this kind of treatment to everyone.
-He argues that ageing causes terrible human suffering – and that we should do everything we can to prevent it.
+Andrew Steele, an expert in gerontology, thinks we should be rolling out this treatment to everyone.
+He argues that ageing causes suffering – and we should do everything we can to prevent it.

 The key to human ageing lies in telomeres, strings of DNA that act like caps on the end of DNA strands.
-They play a vital role in human health, protecting DNA strands and preventing cells from multiplying uncontrollably and turning into cancerous tumours.
+They play a vital role in human health, protecting DNA strands and preventing cells from multiplying uncontrollably.

-But they are also responsible for our ageing.
-Each time a cell reproduces, its telomere is slightly shortened.
-As telomeres shrink, our vital functions start to slow down and eventually stop.
-But by applying a natural enzyme, telomerase, it is theoretically possible to maintain telomeres and slow down the ageing process.
+They are responsible for ageing.
+Each time a cell reproduces, its telomere is shortened.
+As telomeres shrink, our vital functions slow down and eventually stop.
+By applying a natural enzyme, telomerase, it is possible to slow down ageing.

-But modern de-ageing techniques go much further than a good diet and regular exercise.
-Most rely on drugs known as senolytics, which kill degraded cells, leaving the young ones in place.
+Modern de-ageing techniques go further.
+Most rely on drugs which kill degraded cells, leaving the young ones in place.

-Some think that we should not be trying to halt the ageing process at all.
-They warn that by fixating on living forever, we risk stripping life of all its meaning.
+Some think we should not be trying to halt ageing.
+They warn that by fixating on living forever, we risk stripping life of its meaning.

-Meanwhile, someone who knew they would live forever could not possibly find any interest or joy in everyday life: they would feel detached from all ordinary human things.
-Ironically, de Beauvoir suggested, they would hardly be alive at all.
+Someone who knew they would live forever could not find any interest or joy in life.

 Would you want to live forever?

-Yes, say some.
-Ageing causes enormous human suffering, both from the diseases that overwhelmingly affect older people, like cancer and dementia, and because younger relatives are forced to watch and support them as they decline.
-Human beings already live much longer than they used to: science is merely continuing this trend.
+Yes.
+Ageing causes suffering, from the diseases that affect older people, and because younger relatives are forced to watch as they decline.
+Humans already live much longer than they used to: science is continuing this trend.

-Not at all, say others.
-The promise of eternal life risks distracting us from the immense value of the limited time that we have on earth.
-If we never aged, never struggled through the suffering of disease and death, life would become empty and boring.
-We would no longer have any reason to strive to do great things since we would not need anyone to remember us when we are gone.
+No. The promise of eternal life risks distracting us from the immense value of the limited time we have on earth.
+If we never aged, life would become empty.
+We would not have any reason to strive to do great things.

 - Should we always try to avoid suffering, at any cost?